elidickinson/goodlinks-to-instapaper/README.md

-# GoodLinks to Instapaper Sync
+# GoodLinks2Insta - sync saved links from GoodLinks

-Automatically sync saved links from GoodLinks to Instapaper.
+GoodLinks2Insta automatically syncs saved links from GoodLinks to your Instapaper account.
+This tool bridges the gap between GoodLinks (Apple-optimized) and Instapaper (better integration ecosystem).

 GoodLinks is a great read later app, but only in the Apple ecosystem.
 Instapaper does not seem great at all, but has lots of integrations.